| Layout of the afwerkplek, part of Nijmegen's tippelzone. |

 The concept of gedoogbeleid is probably not easy to understand for anybody who is reading these words in their native English language, because there is nothing similar in any English-speaking country.
 The odds are that the ability to go even beyond "gedogen" not-legal-but-not-illegal and into the realms of "illegal, but allowable" is not within the skill-set of the Anglophone....

-In any case, the purpose of a tippelzone is to allow behavior that is not legal, and therefore to manage activities that are presumed impossible to stop.
+In any case, the purpose of a tippelzone is to allow and manage activities that are presumed impossible to stop.

 In the spring of 2004, a bike bridge was appended to the train line across the river Waal between Nijmegen and the Waalsprong, the municipality's cross-river annexation.
 The bike path into Nijmegen from the rail bridge then follows the grade of the train track, parallel for a half-kilometer and taking advantage of the pre-existing grade down to level ground.

-Now, instead of an out-of-the-way deadend back-street bordering a railway embankment, the tippelzone is a very public back-street, overlooked by hundreds of people a day.
-This is Holland, and a bike-path across the water between Lent and greater Nijmegen is an important thoroughfare.
+Now, instead of an out-of-the-way deadend back-street bordering a railway embankment, the tippelzone is a very public back-street overlooked by hundreds of people a day.

 Naturally, the Dutch are studying the problem, in search of the most practical solution.